Estimated reading time: 8 minutes

 Holiday rental properties:

-- Remember that you can’t claim deductions on a holiday rental property that is not genuinely available for rent.
-For example: When you stay in your holiday home personally or you allow friends or relatives to stay in the property free of charge.
-These periods of occupancy must be removed when calculating your overall expenses.
+- Remember, you can’t claim deductions on a holiday rental property that is not genuinely available for rent.
+For example, if you stay in the property yourself, or allow friends or relatives to stay free of charge, you must exclude those periods when calculating your deductions.
+Your Etax Accountant can help with this.

 Learn More:

-Paying money for work-related items and not keeping a receipt is a costly mistake – one that a lot of people make.
+Paying for work-related items and not keeping evidence to support your claims is a costly mistake.

-Basically, without receipts for your expenses, you can only claim up to a maximum of $300 worth of work-related expenses.
+You can only claim up to $300 worth of work-related expenses without receipts.
 But even then, it can’t just be a ‘made up’ tax deduction.
-It has to be a genuine expense.
+It must be a genuine expense.

-Remember: If you over-claim your deductions and get a bigger tax refund than you’re entitled to, the ATO can ask you to repay some or all of your refund – plus interest charges and possible penalties as well.
-That also goes for claiming big deductions that you can’t prove.
+Remember: If you embellish your deductions and get a bigger tax refund than you’re entitled to, the ATO can require you to repay some or all of your refund, and may also charge interest and issue a fine.

-If you have a question about a particular deduction or expense you’d like to claim, contact an Etax Accountant by clicking ‘My Messages’ when logged-in, or hop onto live chat as you fill out your tax return.
-You’ll get expert advice to ensure you get the best refund possible AND lodge an accurate tax return
+If you have questions about a particular deduction or expense you’d like to claim, contact an Accountant by clicking ‘My Messages’ when logged-in, or hop onto live chat as you fill out your tax return.
+You’ll get expert advice to ensure you get the best refund possible.

 Ready to lodge your tax return and get that refund?